ald0405/lkmlstyle/README.md

  - [Modify existing rules by changing their YAML spec](#modifying-an-existing-rule)
  - Add new rules using simple YAML definitions

+### Why do we need another LookML linter?

+There are a couple open-source style checkers for LookML already, namely [Look At Me Sideways (LAMS)](https://github.com/looker-open-source/look-at-me-sideways) and [lookml-tools](https://github.com/ww-tech/lookml-tools).
+Why create another one?

+Both linters are pretty opinionated about the rules they enforce and can be difficult to customize or use in CI/CD.
+We believe there's an opportunity for a style checker that's easier to work with and customize for your team's needs.

 ## Installation

 lkmlstyle requires Python 3.10 or higher.
 To check your Python version, run `python --version`.